Ankush55Kr/Data_Analysis_Project/README.md

-# Data_Analysis_Project
+# Netflix Titles Analysis

-This is an explotary data analysis project using python and power BI
+This is an explotary data analysis project of the Netflix titles data set using python and power BI